Coronavirus symptoms and how to stay healthy

 What should I do if someone in my household has symptoms of Coronavirus?

-If others develop symptoms within the 14 days, they need to stay at home for 10 days from the day their symptoms started.
-They should do this even if it takes them over the 14-day isolation period.
+If others develop symptoms within the 10 days, they need to stay at home for 10 days from the day their symptoms started.
+They should do this even if it takes them over the initial 10-day isolation period.

 - Household isolation means you and all household members should remain at home and shouldn’t go to work, school, public areas or use public transport.
 You shouldn’t go out to buy food or other essentials.
 Avoid close contact with others by: